DECODEproject/whitepaper/wip-and-notes.md

 *Put things here that you think are relevant, but that are not clear enough yet, or for which it is not clear where to place them*

+The whitepaper is structured as follows.
+We first describe the functionality the architecture should implement, together with the main non-functional requirements.
+We then give a high-level description of the conceptual foundations that are brought together, before digging deeper and discussing the main components.
+We describe the function and responsibility of these and how they relate to each other.
+We then discuss what kind of applications can be built with DECODE and provide some examples.

 ## Applications and scenarios

 DECODE will test and evaluate four pilot/trials in Amsterdam and Barcelona following a lean and agile methodology.